-In this tutorial, we will look at sending text messages from your Raspberry Pi (RPi).
-These text messages may contain useful information which we can use to trigger events elsewhere.
-We can also set it up in such a way that it sends alerts to notify us when something happens on our RPi.
-This tutorial will explain how this works, but we will use a free web service called IFTTT (If This, Then That).
+In this tutorial, we will learn how to send text messages from a Raspberry Pi.
+These text messages can contain useful information which we can use to trigger events elsewhere.
+We can also set it up in such a way that it sends alerts to notify us when sensors reach certain threshold values.

 What is IFTTT?